rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 - where does RsyncOSX [stores the config files](/post/configfiles/)
 - [the verify function](/post/verify/)

+There are also some info [about the source code and how to compile RsyncOSX](/post/source).

 ### Why use RsyncOSX (and rsync)?

 There is one simple answer to the question and the answer is [rsync](https://en.wikipedia.org/wiki/Rsync).
 Rsync is a **rock solid, well proven, secure, fast, reliable** and **very accessible** command line tool across platforms.
 RsyncOSX is just a GUI for executing rsync commands.
 Rsync is a command line tool with tons of parameters.
 Choosing the right parameter and to get the predicted result from rsync might be a challenge.
 RsyncOSX does the job for you.
 RsyncOSX also stores configurations in profiles and makes it easy to use different configurations.